List of M Idioms:

 - I hope to hit the mark with this new technology for water purification.

-- You hit the mark with that speech—I saw everyone listened carefully because it was so inspiring.
+- You hit the mark with that speech—Everyone listened carefully because it was so inspiring.

 - I’m hoping to leave my mark on this school by creating a great drama department.

-- Michael Jackson left his mark on the music world not just with the music but also with his innovative dances, choreography and videos.
+- Michael Jackson left his mark on the music world not just with his music but also with his innovative dances, choreography and videos.

 make one’s mark: to be successful and famous doing something.